Paul Rosbaud: Spy for Great Britain

 Rosbaud was in Oslo from August 26 to September 16, 1939, a few days before Frank Foley abandoned Berlin and transferred to Oslo.
-There he visited Victor Goldschmidt, a geologist who studied the properties of uranium and "super-uranium" (plutonium).
+There Rosbaud visited Victor Goldschmidt, a geologist who studied the properties of uranium and "super-uranium" (plutonium).
 In Oslo Rosbaud also met Odd Hassel, an old acquaintance.
-Goldschmidt and Rosbaud were friends and when the persecution of Jews in Germany intensified in 1935, Rosbaud helped Goldschmidt abandon Göttingen and return to Oslo.
+Goldschmidt and Rosbaud were friends and when the persecution of Jews in Germany intensified in 1935, Rosbaud helped Goldschmidt flee Göttingen and return to Oslo.
 In late autumn 1939 Rosbaud again visited Oslo and urged Hassel to warn Norwegian authorities about a likely German invasion of Norway.

 During the German occupation of Norway, Rosbaud visited Oslo in German uniform and met Professor Tom Barth, who had connections with the resistance movement.

-Among the reports Rosbaud supplied to the British was that Germany was producing rockets (V2) and that the German project for a nuclear bomb was not successful.
+Among the reports Rosbaud supplied to the British was that Germany was producing V2 rockets, and that the German project to develop a nuclear bomb was not successful.
 Rosbaud has also been connected to the "Oslo report", a detailed list of new German weapons systems, but this seems to have been the work of Hans Ferdinand Mayer, technical director at Siemens.

-Many of his reports were smuggled out of Germany by couriers working for the Norwegian intelligence organisation XU.
+Many of his intelligence reports were smuggled out of Germany by couriers working for the Norwegian intelligence organisation XU.
 Norwegians who were studying at technical schools in Germany, such as Sverre Bergh, linked up with Rosbaud and transported the intelligence to occupied Norway, and from there it was sent to neutral Sweden.
 One daring route involved a flight from Berlin to Oslo, with airport mechanics at each end helping to hide microfilms on the plane.